Same-sex marriage in Austria: Passage of legislation in 2009

 On 11 November 2009, Bandion-Ortner presented a bill, which was rejected by the SPÖ because the bill did not include ceremonies.
-On 17 November 2009, the Faymann Government finally approved the registered partnership bill proposed by the Minister of Justice.
+On 17 November 2009, the Faymann Government finally approved the registered partnership bill proposed by the Ministry of Justice.
 Registered partnerships provide equal rights in labour, immigration, pension, tax, and civil law to same-sex couples as marriage does to opposite-sex couples.
 It also allows registered partners to take a common surname.
 The bill was passed on 10 December by the National Council in a 110–64 vote.
 The two governing parties voted in favour, while the Freedom Party of Austria (FPÖ) voted against and the Alliance for the Future of Austria (BZÖ) and the Greens voted mostly against.
 The Greens considered it a step in the right direction, but thought it did not go far enough.
 It was passed by the Federal Council in a 44–8 vote on 18 December.
 On 30 December, the law was published in the Bundesgesetzblatt, and took effect on 1 January 2010.
 The first four partnerships were registered in Vienna on 4 January 2010.